Morpho-lang/morpho/README.md

 The recommended approach to installing morpho on macOS is to use the [Homebrew](https://brew.sh) package manager.

-1. Install homebrew, following instructions on the homebrew site.
+1. Install [Homebrew](https://brew.sh), following instructions on the homebrew site.

 2. In the terminal type: